Editor's note: This article was originally published in 2018 and has been updated in April 2020 with fresh content and insights. Enjoy!

 - A/B test different elements to find the approach that appeals to the most users.

-Don't feel as though you have to stick to one formula just because other products in your niche offer something similar.
+Don't feel as though you have to stick to one formula just because other products in your vertical offer something similar.
 Try something new, experiment, and listen to user feedback.
 With trial—and perhaps a little error—you'll figure out the right amount of gamification for your product.